cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 ---
 title: Frequently Asked Questions
-summary: CockroachCloud FAQs
+summary: Get answers to frequently asked questions about CockroachCloud
 toc: true
 redirect_from:
 - ../stable/cockroachcloud-frequently-asked-questions.html
 ---

-This page answers the frequently asked questions.
+This page answers the frequently asked questions about the paid version of CockroachCloud.
+For answers to frequently asked questions about the CockroachCloud Free (beta), see [CockroachCloud Free FAQs](free-faqs.html).

 ## Cluster basics